Noble Research Institute President Sets Retirement Date

 Russell "Rusty" Noble, a member of the Board of Director's executive committee and founder Lloyd Noble's grandson, hailed Buckner's tireless pursuit to advance agriculture.
 "When you meet Bill Buckner, you know one thing for sure: he loves agriculture.
 He is a passionate advocate for the sector," Noble said.
 "During his time at Noble, Bill worked tirelessly to promote soil health and create innovative new solutions that could open up new opportunities for farmers and ranchers.
-The Noble Foundation Board of Directors and all the employees offer a whole-hearted thanks to Bill for all of his work."
+The Noble Research Institute Board of Directors and all the employees offer a whole-hearted thanks to Bill for all of his work."

 The Board of Directors has retained Spencer Stuart, a global executive search firm, to assist in identifying Buckner's successor.
 If a successor has not been identified by the end of 2018, Buckner will continue in his current role until his replacement can be found.
 "We are confident in the continuity of the Noble Research Institute's business activities," Noble said.
 "When a successor is identified, the transition will be seamless."